 Now that you see the possibilities, here are the details.

-If you want a little more performance for multi-tasking but don’t want to shell out money for an SSD, then a cheaper option is to start looking at RAM upgrades.
+If you want a little more multitasking performance but don’t want to shell out money for an SSD, then a cheaper option is to start looking at RAM upgrades.

 Because there are no moving parts in SSDs, the read/write speeds are far superior to older optical (spinning disk) HDDs.
 Buying one won’t break the bank, but you might have to compromise a little on storage space, as SSDs still cost more per GB than mechanical hard disks.

 Before you worry about finding your old Windows disks, it’s easy enough to clone the current HDD onto a new SSD.
 Download a third-party OS cloning tool and copy your old drive, sector-by-sector.
-Just be sure that the cloning application converts the boot sector to SSD or it won’t boot.
-Programs like EaseUS Todo Backup establish a proper SSD boot sector so you don’t have to deal with boot repairs later.
+Just be sure that the cloning application converts the boot sector to SSD, or the PC won’t boot.
+Programs like EaseUS Todo Backup establish a proper SSD boot sector, so you don’t have to deal with boot repairs later.

 PC Booster #3: Install a Third-Party PC Cleaner